-The Graduate School pays your recreation fee (e.g., Wilson and Brodie gym) for years 1-5.
-For the AY 2017-18, the department has generously decided to cover your recreation fee for the 6th year.
-You will receive instructions on how to opt-in” to receive this benefit.
+The Graduate School pays your recreation fee (e.g., Wilson and Brodie gym) for years 1-5 and the department has generously decided to cover your recreation fee for the 6th year.
+You will receive instructions on how to "opt-in” to receive this benefit.

 If you terminate from the program, take personal leave, or graduate, you can continue health insurance coverage for the remainder of the plan year at your pro-rated cost.
 Otherwise, the Graduate School pays the premium only through the last day of the month.